yext/answers-search-ui/README.md

 ```

 ## Creating Custom Components
-// TODO I think we should also add a part about adding a template in here

 You can create custom Answers components with the same power of the builtin components.
 First, create
 a subtype of ANSWERS.Component and register it.